UnderNotic/minimal-mistakes/_posts/2018-01-06-service-discovery-with-etcd.md

 ### Etcd Grcp Client library.

-I extracted grpc part from above project to seperate github repo and created nuget out of that.
+I extracted grpc part from above project to separate github repo and created nuget out of that.
 It greatly simplifies communication with etcd in dotnet projects, and since it's .net standard package it can be used in both .net framework and .net core projects.
 Check it out if it fits your needs and contribute :)